mlan18/Danger_Over_Prediction_inT20_match-IPL/README.md

-# ⚡ IPL Danger Over Prediction System
+# ⚡ IPL Danger Over Prediction

 > 🎯 A machine‑learning project to identify **high‑risk (“danger”) overs** in IPL cricket matches using ball‑by‑ball data.